mattijn/topojson/README.md

 - `numpy`
 - `shapely`
 - `simplification`
+- `geojson`

 Download dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows where possible and use `pip` for Linux and Mac.

 The packages `geopandas` and `geojson` are solely used in the tests and recognized as types with the extractor.

+For better experience make sure you have `altair` installed as well.
+For the interactive experience also install `ipywidgets`.

 ## Examples and tutorial notebooks